Lorenagubaira/exercise-family-tree-static-api/README.md

 The first step to start coding is cloning the [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or gitpod.

-a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).
+a) If using Gitpod (recomended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).

 b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/flask-rest-hello`.